Laurel Hill State Park

 If you need an accommodation to participate in park activities due to a disability, please contact the park you plan to visit.

-The rich flora and fauna of Laurel Hill State Park make it a great place to watch wildlife year-round.
+The rich flora and fauna of Laurel Hill State Park make it a great place to watch wildlife year round.
 The mixed deciduous forest is dominated by oak, maple, cherry and poplar trees with an understory of witch hazel, serviceberry, rhododendron and mountain laurel.
 Although most of the park was timbered in the early 1900s, for unknown reasons the Hemlock Trail Natural Area remains intact.
-The massive eastern hemlocks of this six-acre, old growth stand are now approaching the climax stage of succession.
+The massive eastern hemlocks within this six-acre old growth stand are now approaching the climax stage of succession.

 Wildflowers are common and range from the early blooming snow trillium and spring beauties that grace the trail edges, to the goldenrod and sow thistles that color the fields and roadsides well into November.

 Whether by sound or sight, visitors can enjoy a wide variety of bird species, both migrant and resident.
-Especially popular are the tree swallows and eastern bluebirds that inhabit the park’s twenty-box bluebird trail.
-This trail winds from below the campground to the wildflower field across from the Visitor Center.
-This relatively open area is also a popular hunting ground for diurnal raptors, such as the red-tailed hawk, and nocturnal predators such as the tiny screech owls that nest in the area each year.
+Especially popular are the tree swallows and eastern bluebirds that inhabit the park’s twenty-box cavity-nesting trail.
+The trail winds from below the campground to the meadow across from the visitor center.
+This relatively open area is also a popular hunting ground for diurnal raptors, such as the red-tailed hawk and nocturnal predators such as tiny screech owls that nest in the area each year.

 Please observe wildlife only from a distance and do not feed wildlife.